 Connect file storage to a dedicated server

-The file storage and the dedicated server are always in different poolahs Therefore, to connect file storage to a dedicated server, you must configure private network connectivity at the L3 level through the global router.
+The file storage and the dedicated server are always in different pools, so to connect the file storage to the dedicated server, you must configure private network connectivity at the L3 level through a global router.

-Some dedicated server configurations Chipcore Line cannot be added to the global router's network because they do not have a port to connect to the private network.
-You can check the availability of a port for the private network in the control panel under Servers and hardware → Servers → server page → tab Ports.
+Some configurations of Chipcore Line dedicated servers cannot be added to the global router network because they do not have a port to connect to the private network.
+The availability of the private network port can be checked in the control panel: click Products in the top menu and select Dedicated Servers → Servers → Server → Server page → Ports tab.

 The instructions describe connection examples for dedicated servers with Ubuntu, Debian, CentOS and Windows operating systems.
-Instructions for servers with VMware ESXi, Proxmox and FreeNAS operating systems — in Selectel blog article Selectel File Storage.
+Instructions for servers with VMware ESXi, Proxmox and FreeNAS operating systems — in the Selectel Selectel File Storage blog article.

 Example of connecting file storage to a dedicated server